Erik Olssen: Demographics

-Olssen was on the Steering Panel for Our Futures Te Pae Tāwhiti The 2013 census and New Zealand's changing population (2014) a paper published by the Council of the Royal Society of New Zealand.
-Following the release of the paper, Olssen said in the Otago Daily Times that the data from the 2013 Census showed an imbalance in the country with Auckland growing at a much faster rate than some other regions, particularly those in rural areas.
-He concluded that not only was this contributing toward feelings of resentment, but also meant that ratepayers in areas with less growth could struggle to financially maintain infrastructure, including that required to ensure satisfactory levels of service "for an ageing and possibly dwindling population".
-In a follow-up document, the Health sub report (2015), Olssen discussed demographic trends relating to mortality, morbidity, and fertility in New Zealand, evaluated health services and explored the determinants of health.
+Olssen was on the Steering Panel for the Royal Society's Our Futures Te Pae Tāwhiti The 2013 census and New Zealand's changing population 2014 paper.
+He said the 2013 Census showed an imbalance with Auckland growing at a much faster rate than some other regions, particularly rural areas.
+He cautioned that the imbalance contributed toward feelings of resentment, and that ratepayers in areas with less growth could struggle to financially maintain infrastructure for an ageing and possibly dwindling population.

+In a follow-up Health sub report (2015), Olssen discussed demographic trends in mortality, morbidity, and fertility in New Zealand, evaluated health services and explored the determinants of health.